kennylomax/UpscaleJourneySelfTesting/README.md

 ```

-Download the latest Upscale PWA Libraries:
+Download the latest Upscale PWA Libraries from he Upscale Workbench:
 ```clickpath:download_PWA
 YourUpscaleWorkbenchURL -> Consumer Applications -> PWA -> Edit application configuration -> Save & download project
 ```

-Copy the downloaded libs into your Angular app:, which include a thin client SDK, that the PWA uses to access APIs, and the web storefront SDK.
+Copy the downloaded libs into your Angular app, which include a thin client SDK, that the PWA uses to access APIs, and the web storefront SDK.

 ```commands
 cp $MY_DOWNLOAD_FOLDER/application-pwa.zip $MY_HOME_DIRECTORY